mikeckennedy/markdown-subtemplate/README.md

 ## Variables within nested templates

-One problem you might run into is you some reusable section, like this:
+One problem you might run into is you have some reusable section, like this:

 ```
 // shared_promo.md